 The plant’s bluish-green color makes it a perfect addition to any room with a neutral color or an ocean theme.

 The plant reaches up to 60 cm (2 feet) tall and can grow up to 1.52 m (5 feet) broad.
-They’re wavey with Mermaid Tail, arising out of the fan-shaped base.
-Mermaid Tail is grey-bluish, but if the plant is “happily stressed” as it matures, leaves will glow green with purple tips.
+They have a wavey Mermaid Tail that emerges from the fan-shaped base.
+Mermaid Tail is gray-bluish, but if the plant is “happily stressed” as it matures, leaves will glow green with purple tips.

-If you look close enough, around the rising point you can see the flattened stem.
+Mermaid Tail appears to have spiked cactus-like bumps on the base.
+If you look close enough, around the rising point, you can see the flattened stem.
 This is what makes the sprouting leaves on the plant short and swollen.

 At the bottom and extended out at the top, stems appear fused together, creating the look seen on the crested Senecio Vitalis succulent.
 The succulent mermaid tail gets the crest from the warped shoots that this method produces.